503A vs. 503B Compounding

 Patient-Specific vs. Office-Use Compounding

-If you’ve heard about these two types of compounding pharmacies, you may be confused as to what each one does.
-These are designations used by the Food and Drug Administration (FDA) to separate pharmacies it federally regulates from those regulated primarily by state boards.
-The regulatory differences can be complex, but from a patient viewpoint, the distinctions are fairly simple.
+503A and 503B are designations used by the Food and Drug Administration (FDA) to separate compounding facilities it federally regulates from those regulated primarily by state boards.
+The regulatory differences can be complex, but from a patient viewpoint, the distinctions can be simplified.

-503A pharmacies are traditional state-regulated compounding pharmacies that make individualized formulations, following a compounding prescription written for a specific patient.
-In other words, your doctor writes your prescription, sends the prescription to our 503A pharmacy where we mix it specifically for you, exactly the way your doctor wants it.
-Once it’s ready, we ship your prescription directly to you to use at your home.
+503A pharmacies are traditional state-regulated compounding pharmacies that make individualized formulations, following a compounding prescription written for a specific patient by a specific prescriber.
+In other words, your provider writes your prescription and sends the prescription to our 503A pharmacy where we compound it specifically for you, exactly the way you and your provider want it.
+Once your medication is ready, we ship your prescription directly to you to use at your home.

 Contact Belmar Pharma Solutions